 - To make sure you’re getting the most out of your device, select the highest resolution from the drop-down menu and click “Apply“.

-- After changing the display resolution, launch the NVIDIA Control Panel once more to determine if the problem has been solved.
+- After changing the display resolution, launch the program once more to determine if NVIDIA Control Panel not opening problem has been solved.

 Also Read: How To Fix Nvidia Resolution Problems In Windows 10: Common Issues And Solutions